In Xanadu: Reception

 The journey was taken on a multitude of types of transport and lasted for four months.
-The book, which was written when the author was only 22, received rapturous reviews and won numerous awards, and established Dalrymple as a major new arrival on the British literary scene.
+The book, which was written when the author was 22, received positive reviews and won several awards, and established Dalrymple as a major new arrival on the British literary scene.
 Eminent travel writer Patrick Leigh Fermor chose In Xanadu as his book of the year in the Spectator and wrote, "William Dalrymple's In Xanadu carries us breakneck from a predawn glimmer in the Holy Sepulchre right across Asia...
 It is learned and comic, and a most gifted first book touched by the spirits of Kinglake, Robert Byron and E. Waugh."
 Sir Alec Guinness agreed, and in the Sunday Times called the book "The delightful, and funny, surprise mystery tour of the year."